Insights from the PROFIBUS wire (understanding equipment behaviour)

 The PROFIBUS monitoring tool made use of PROCENTEC PROFITRACE to connect passively to the PROFIBUS network and to log the data to disk.

-The above screen shows a filtered view of recorded PROFIBUS messages that contain the I/O data exchanged between the PLC Master (Station Address:1) and the LV Switch-gear PROFIBUS Slave (Station Address:30).
+The above screen shows a filtered view of recorded PROFIBUS messages that contain the I/O data exchanged between the PLC controller (Station Address:1) and the LV Switch-gear PROFIBUS device (Station Address:30).

 All outputs from PLC are exchanged in a single message (SRD HIGH) while the inputs from the LV Switch-gear are exchanged in a single message (DL).
 From the I/O Schedule, it is possible to extract the I/O for each pump analyse when values change and measure the duration of time before a change occurs.